mlehotay/ier/IER/IER-psychosis.md

 * Bene Gesserit coordination
 * real symbolic messages
 * scientific discoveries made during psychosis
-* epistemic authority of the state
+* epistemic authority of conviction

 Any interpretation that does so **violates the Specification**.